wp-plugins/pdf24-post-to-pdf/readme.txt

 == Upgrade Notice ==

+= 3.0.1 =
+You can upgrade if you need the new PDF link feature.
+The PDF link feature provides the ability to display PDF links everywhere in your blog.
+Thats what a lot of people want.

 = 3.0.0 =
 We have redesigned a lot of parts of the plugin.
 If you update your currently installed plugin please configure the plugin in settings of wordpress admin area.